 - Bone pain

 - Erectile dysfunction

 The exact cause of prostate cancer is still unclear.
-Researchers are trying to learn how the risk factors of prostate cancer influence prostate cells to become cancerous.
-However, on a basic level, prostate cancer is caused by changes in the DNA of a normal prostate cell.
+Researchers are trying to learn how the risk factors influence prostate cells to become cancerous.
+However, on a basic level, prostate cancer occurs due to changes in the DNA of a normal prostate cell.